Welcome to the 2023 Easterseals Disability Film Challenge.

 C. Inclusion of assignment criteria – 30%

 - The Contest will be characterized by a specific assignment, requiring films to include a certain theme and a few specific elements.
 The degree to which each film organically incorporates the elements of the assignment will dictate judges’ evaluation of the film’s inclusion of assignment criteria.
-See the www.disabilityfilmchallenge.com web site for prize details and updates.
+Visit www.disabilityfilmchallenge.com for prize details and updates.

 Entrant agrees and acknowledges that the Challenge Parties have the sole right to judge the Entries, select the winners and decide all matters and disputes arising from this Contest in its sole discretion, and that all decisions of the Challenge Parties are final and binding.